giancosta86/OmniCourse/README.md

 It is written in **TypeScript**, so you can take advantage of type definitions & annotations.

+The public API entirely resides in the root package index, so you shouldn't reference specific modules.

 For details about _installing and using OmniCourse_, please consult the [tutorial wiki page](https://github.com/giancosta86/OmniCourse/wiki/3.-Tutorial).

 ## New features in OmniCourse 2